Mohamed-awad/Rails-Yalaa-Notlob-App/README.md

 -----------

-Want to order food from a resturant with your friends and find it difficult?
+Want to order food from a restaurant with your friends and find it difficult?
 Use Yalla Notlob!<br/>
 Yalla Notlob makes it so easy for you and your friends to enjoy EATING and forget about the painful process of organizing huge food order details.<br/>
 To get an overall view of the features of the website go to [Features](#Features)